sysfce2/AviSynth_masktools/README.md

 - expression syntax supporting bit depth independent expressions
   - bit-depth aware scale operators

-      operator #B scales from 8 bit to current bit depth using bit-shifts Use this for YUV.
-"235 #B" -> always results in max luma
+      operator "@B" or "scaleb" scales from 8 bit to current bit depth using bit-shifts Use this for YUV.
+"235 @B" or "235 scaleb" -> always results in max luma

-      operator #F scales from 8 bit to current bit depth using full range stretch "255 #F" results in maximum pixel value of current bit depth.
+      operator "@F" or "scalef" scales from 8 bit to current bit depth using full range stretch "255 @F" or "255 scalef" results in maximum pixel value of current bit depth.
                   Calculation: x/255*65535 for a 8->16 bit sample (rgb)

   - hints for non-8 bit based constants:
       Added configuration keywords i8, i10, i12, i14, i16 and f32 in order to tell the expression evaluator
-      the bit depth of the values that are to scale by #B and #F operators.
+      the bit depth of the values that are to scale by @B/scaleb and @F/scalef operators.

-      By default #B and #F scales from 8 bit to the bit depth of the clip.
+      By default @B and @F scales from 8 bit to the bit depth of the clip.

       i8 .. i16 and f32 sets the default conversion base to 8..16 bits or float, respectively.